guidmt/GMIEC-shiny/README.md

 https://github.com/guidmt/GMIEC-shiny/wiki

-A manual it is available here:
+A manual it is available here, click on 'Download' to get the file:

 https://github.com/guidmt/GMIEC-shiny/blob/master/GMIEC_user_manual.docx